Borophagini: Biology

 Borophagini were short-faced, heavy-jawed canids, usually massive in size.
 They were primarily carnivores but dentition demonstrates omnivore traits.

 Taxonomy

 Borophagini was named by Simpson (1945) [credited to Simpson because he named Borophaginae].
 It was assigned to Borophaginae by Wang et al. (1999) and Wang et al. (2004).

-Clade

-The clade includes: Cormocyon, Desmocyon, Metatomarctus, Euoplocyon, Psalidocyon, Microtomarctus, Protomarctus, and Tephrocyon.

 Subtaxa and sister taxa

 The subtaxa or subtribes are: Aelurodontina, Borophagina, and Cynarctina.
 Phlaocyonini is a sister taxon.